asfadmin/CIRRUS-DAAC/README.md

 DAAC-specific workflows, lambdas, and configuration will be deployed by this module.
 Most workflow development work will be done here.

+### orca module

+This module will deploy an instance of ORCA ([https://nasa.github.io/cumulus-orca/](Operational Cloud Recovery Archive)).
+The module configuration roughly translates to the configuration documentation listed on the ORCA page by exposing all of the variables from that module.

+To configure this module, you will need to customize `orca/variables/*.tfvars` and `orca/secrets/*.tfvars` with appropriate values for each environment you're deploying this module to.
+There is an `example.tfvars` file in each folder as a template for the values that are required, for all possible variable options consult the `orca/variables.tf` variables file and/or the ORCA documentation as the majority of these are passed through directly to the ORCA terraform module.

+If using this module, you will need to configure the `cumulus` module's `use_orca` variable to true.
+This will cause the `cumulus` module to read the `orca` module outputs to configure Cumulus to use ORCA.
+No other configuration is required for Cumulus to use ORCA if using this module.

+This module _must_ be deployed _after_ the `daac` and `rds` submodules as it requires information from those modules to deploy, and _before_ the `cumulus` module.

+The Makefile supports the following actions for this module:

+* orca         - Init and deploy all `orca` stack resources
+* plan-orca    - Init and run a `terraform plan` on the `orca` stack to show the intended change-set
+* destroy-orca - Init, and then destroy existing `orca` module resources.
+  Please note this will *not* configure any values derived from this module's remote state in the `cumulus` or `orca_recovery_workflow` modules

+### orca_recovery_workflow module

+This module will deploy a basic granule recovery workflow for use with Cumulus.
+It makes use of remote state data from the `cumulus` module and `orca` module and must be deployed after both.
+The deployed `OrcaRecoveryAdapterWorkflow` can be used via Cumulus collection configuration or Bulk Granule actions to trigger a recovery for granules as needed.
+The Makefile supports the following actions for this module:

+* orca_recovery_workflow         - Init and deploy all `orca_recovery_workflow`
+  stack resources
+* plan-orca_recovery_workflow    - Init and run a `terraform plan` on the `orca_recovery_workflow` stack to show the intended change-set
+* destroy-orca_recovery_workflow - Init, and then destroy existing
+  `orca_recovery_workflow` module resources.

 ## Deploying Cumulus